 Life History, Abundance, Activity, and Special Behaviors

 Males call from branches in dense forest.
 The voice is very quiet and inconspicuous and consists of two motifs: a series of clicks, varying greatly in number but with a rate of about 5 per second, and a buzzing.
-The voices of specimens from Uganda were noted as being similar to those from West Africa.
+The voices of frogs from Uganda were noted as being similar to those from West Africa.

-Comments This account was taken from "Treefrogs of Africa" by Arne Schiøtz with kind permission from Edition Chimaira publishers, Frankfurt am Main.
+The original account was taken from "Treefrogs of Africa" by Arne Schiøtz with kind permission from Edition Chimaira publishers, Frankfurt am Main.

 References